2020–21 Crawley Town F.C. season: October

 Crawley's first draw of the season came on 3 October 2020 with a 1–1 draw at home to Southend United; Nadesan opened the scoring for Crawley after 21 minutes before Southend equalised with six minutes remaining.
 Midfielders Ashley Nathaniel-George and Filipe Morais left the club; Nathaniel-George for an undisclosed fee to Southend United, whilst Morais agreed to mutually terminate his contract.
 Crawley signed forward Max Watters and defender Nick Tsaroulla on one-year contracts, following the expiry of their contracts at Doncaster Rovers and Brentford respectively.
 They lost 2–0 away to Cheltenham Town, with Tony Craig scoring an own goal for Cheltenham before Andy Williams scored their second.
 Midfielder Henry Burnett joined the club on a one-year contract.
 Crawley lost their second EFL Trophy game 2–1 at home to Arsenal under-21, with Watters scoring on his debut for Crawley.
 Jake Hesketh joined on a season-long loan from Southampton.
 On 17 October 2020, they defeated Morecambe 4–0 at home; Francomb scored from the edge of the area in the 52nd minute, before Watters scored two goals on his league debut to Crawley on 67 and 71 minutes respectively to make the score 3–0.
 Tyler Frost scored his first goal of the season in the 77th minute to complete the scoring.
 Watters scored again in Crawley's following match to put them 1–0 up against Exeter City, but Exeter scored twice in the second half to consign Crawley to a 2–1 defeat.
-Crawley drew 1–1 with Salford City, with Francomb scoring his third of the season ater 72 minutes after Salford scored through James Wilson in the 57th minute.
+Crawley drew 1–1 with Salford City, with Francomb scoring his third of the season after 72 minutes after Salford scored through James Wilson in the 57th minute.
 On 27 October 2020, Crawley again won 4–0 at home, this time against Tranmere Rovers; Crawley scored three goals in thirteen first-half minutes with Watters opening the scoring after 13 minutes, before Nichols and Jordan Tunnicliffe scored in the 21st and 24th minutes respectively.
 Frost finished the scoring after 77 minutes with a low shot into the bottom corner.
 Crawley won again with a 2–1 victory over Cambridge United, who took an early lead through Joe Ironside.
 Crawley equalised in the 44th minute through Watters, who finished first-time from an assist from Nichols, and Nichols scored himself in the 56th minute with a header from a corner, before Hesketh was sent off in the 87th minute.